turingschool-examples/backend_mod_1_prework/day_5/questions.md

 **What questions do you still have about hashes?**

-I need to mess with hash iteration a little more.
-I don't quite understand how variables are assigned within the blocks and had to mess with them in the examples to make those work.
+I need to practice hash iteration.
+I don't quite understand how variables are assigned within the blocks.
 I also assume there should be a way to take information from multiple hashes and combine them.
-For example, if one hash links "Florida" with "FL", and another one links "Tallahassee" with "FL" it makes sense you should be able to output "Tallahassee, FL".
+For example, if one hash links "Florida" with "FL", and another one links "Tallahassee" with "Florida" it makes sense you should be able to output "Tallahassee, FL".